|Atlantic City, New Jersey

 What audio visual equipment is available?

-- No Equipment (no equipment needed and none provided)
+- No Equipment (no equipment needed or provided)

 When will I know if my proposal is accepted?

-What do I do if I receive notice that my presentation was accepted?
+What do I do if my proposal is accepted?

-What if I have to withdraw my proposal?
+What if I need to withdraw my proposal?

-You may either access the personal information on your proposal form via the proposal submission site, or you may notify us of changes at email@example.com.
-It is your responsibility to keep your contact information up to date; your presentation may be rejected if we are unable to contact you.
+You may make changes to your proposal and information before the September 30, 2014, deadline.
+After the submission deadline, please send all contact information changes to email@example.com.
+Please keep all contact information up to date.
+It is your responsibility to keep your contact information up to date.
+Your presentation may be rejected if we are unable to contact you.

 Am I reimbursed for my handouts?

-Gallery workshop speakers are reimbursed for a maximum of $2.00 per participant based on the total capacity of your assigned room.
-An expense form is available on the Speaker Information Page for gallery workshop speakers only.
-Session presenters are not eligible for reimbursement.
-All lead speakers will have the opportunity to upload handouts to the online conference planner and conference app in 2013.
+Gallery Workshop speakers are reimbursed for a maximum of $2.00 per participant based on the total capacity of the room.
+An expense form is available on the Speaker Home Page.
+Sessions and Bursts are not eligible for reimbursement.
+All lead speakers will have the opportunity to upload handouts to the online conference planner and conference app in Summer 2015.